Josh Tyrangiel

 Josh Tyrangiel is an American journalist.
 He was previously the deputy managing editor of TIME magazine and an editor at Bloomberg Businessweek.
 In June 2019, Tyrangiel left the network, following the cancellation of Vice News Tonight.

 Early life and education

-Josh Tyrangiel was born on September 25, 1972.
-He grew up in Baltimore.
+Josh Tyrangiel was born on September 25, 1972, and was raised in Baltimore.
 He has a sister.
 He graduated high school from the Park School of Baltimore in 1990 where he played on the soccer team and was active in student government.
 For his senior-year project, he called the Baltimore Orioles and successfully got a position as a member of the grounds crew, where he worked for six months.

-Tyrangiel attended the University of Pennsylvania as an undergraduate and ran the school's newspaper.
+After graduating from the Park School, Tyrangiel attended the University of Pennsylvania where he majored in English and American history and worked for The Daily Pennsylvanian.
 He received his master's degree in American Studies from Yale University.